isomerpages/sp-cdio/_our-work/CDIO in Asia/CDIO in Asia.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Attended the CDIO Asia Regional Meeting hosted by Hokkaido Information
-University, Japan.</p>
-<p>Oversee the conduction of Co-Leader Election, application to join CDIO
-Asia, and presentation to host ARM; and also conducted activities for participants: workshops, sharing sessions</p>
+University, Japan.
+Oversee the conduction of Co-Leader Election, application to join CDIO Asia, and presentation to host ARM; and also conducted activities for participants: workshops, sharing sessions</p>
 </td>
 </tr>
 <tr>